 Getting to and from the Island:

 The only way to get to the island is by passenger ferry (not a car ferry) or private boat.
-For information about making a reservation with the National Park Service official concessionaire operated ferry visit their Reservations page or visit Cumberland Island Ferry website.
+For information about making a reservation with the National Park Service official concessionaire operated ferry visit Cumberland Island Ferry website.
 The National Park Service operates its ferry service from St. Mary’s, GA, stopping at both the Dungeness dock and the Sea Camp Dock but may not do both since the docks were damaged by the hurricanes we've had in the past couple of years.
 Cumberland can also be accessed through Fernandina Beach, FL, via the vessel operated by The Greyfield Inn. and they sometimes offer a Day Trip Package... call them at 904-261-6408 for details.

 There are two ways to stay on the island: at Greyfield Inn or at one of the National Park Service campsites.
 Most visitors to Cumberland Island gain their access through the National Park Service.
 They camp at one of the various sites on the island.
 The delightful Greyfield Inn is a more expensive way to stay on the Island.
 Greyfield is a converted Carnegie mansion still owned and managed by members of the Carnegie family.
 For more information, visit the Greyfield Inn website here.
 We treated ourselves to a 2 night stay at the Greyfield and it was simply wonderful!

 The National Park Service provides highly recommended, ranger-guided tours of the Island.
 Details and schedule can be found HERE.
 There are also many outdoor activities including